FakeNews: GAN-based generation of realistic 3D volumetric data -- A systematic review and taxonomy: Discussion and Conclusion

 GANs can also be a threat, as they can be used to deceive people.
-Recently, there have been increasing reports of the use of synthetic videos and voices in video calls \footnote{\href{https://www.businessinsider.com/people-applying-remote-tech-jobs-using-deepfakes-fbi-2022-6}{Deepfakes new}}.
-This technology can be harmful, but it can also be used to combat them.
+Recently, there have been increasing reports of the use of synthetic videos and voices in video calls \footnote{\href{https://www.businessinsider.com/people-applying-remote-tech-jobs-using-deepfakes-fbi-2022-6}{Deepfakes new (accessed [30-06-2022])}}.
+These threats only use 2D data and video, and no problems with volumetric data have been reported yet.
+However, biases in medical data could be amplified, rare diseases are not generated if they are not present in the original dataset (or have not been appropriately processed), the correct phenotype could be missing, artefacts/hallucinated details can be misleading or lead to (falsely) overconfident interpretation by human experts, among other problems.
+In more extreme cases, it may be possible with this technology to fake examinations, e.g. remove brain tumours from images or create synthetic tumours in healthy brains so that patients have to pay more for medical treatment.

+Furthermore, there are no methods sufficiently robust and objective to determine whether a synthetic dataset differs from the genuine original dataset to be classified as truly anonymous, leaving a dangerous gap in sensitive data sharing legislation.
+As mentioned in \cite{chen2021synthetic}, the trained models can have vulnerabilities that attackers can explore, such as information leakage and re-identification.

+The generation of volumetric synthetic data comes with several other challenges, such as reliability, the need for experts to generate the data and assess its realism, and the possibility of real-world outliers being excluded.
+It is clear that the lack of proper metrics to ensure quality, realism and anonymization are among the biggest problems in using synthetic data for medical proposes.